microsoft/mggraph-intune-samples/README.md

 Intune provides data into the Microsoft Graph in the same way as other cloud services do, with rich entity information and relationship navigation.
 Use Microsoft Graph to combine information from other services and Intune to build rich cross-service applications for IT professionals or end users.
 Natively in Powershell you can pipe configurations from one cmdlet, from a specific service into another.
 This allows solutions to be built that are intuitive and native to the API.

 ## Prerequisites
-Use of these Microsoft Graph API Intune PowerShell samples requires the following:
+Use of these samples requires the following:

 * An Intune tenant which supports the Azure Portal with a production or trial license (https://docs.microsoft.com/en-us/intune-azure/introduction/what-is-microsoft-intune)
 * Using the Microsoft Graph APIs to configure Intune controls and policies requires an Intune license.